Critical Mass (cycling): Legal argument

-In the UK, the question of whether a Critical Mass requires advance notification of the local police was tested in a high-profile court case which went to the House of Lords (at the time effectively the highest court of appeal in the UK).
+In the UK, the question of whether a Critical Mass requires advance notification of the local police was tested in 2008 in a high-profile court case which went to the House of Lords (at the time effectively the highest court of appeal in the UK).
 In Kay (FC) v Commissioner of the Police of the Metropolis, the House of Lords ruled that Critical Mass was a procession which was "commonly or customarily held" and was thus in the scope of an exemption to the legal requirement for notification of the police.

+In Media

+There are various pieces of media about Critical Mass, including: